ABOUT

-Josh has over 18 years of diverse academic experience at University of New South Wales (UNSW)(2018–), Deakin University (2015–18), Writtle School of Design, U.K. (2012–15) and the University of Adelaide (2010–12), as well as casual academic positions at UNSW (2007–09) and University of South Australia (2010).
+Josh has over 18 years of diverse academic experience including tenure at Adelaide University (2026–), University of New South Wales (2018–2026), Deakin University (2015–18), Writtle School of Design/University of Essex, U.K. (2012–15) and the University of Adelaide (2010–12), as well as casual academic positions at UNSW (2007–09) and University of South Australia (2010).
 His academic expertise encompasses scholarly and design research and program management.
-He has taught over 50 unique subject units in thirteen academic programs including landscape architecture, architecture, urban design, planning, architecture and garden design.
+He has taught 55 unique subject units in thirteen academic programs including landscape architecture, architecture, urban design, planning, interior architecture and garden design.

 Zeunert possesses high-calibre experience with internationally renown design offices Gossamer (China, remotely, 2018–2021), Taylor Cullity Lethlean (Adelaide/Melbourne, 2010–12), McGregor Coxall (Sydney, 2006–09) and Peter Stutchbury Architecture (Sydney, 2005).
 He specialises in integrating environmental design, research and strategy into project visions and spatial design practice.
 His spatial abilities range from the intercontinental to national, to regional planning, strategy and design, to civic and urban design, as well as detailed design and documentation.
 He was integral in a range of significant international, national and state award-winning projects and lead-consultant roles including Ballast Point Park; Green Square Town Centre Public Domain; Victoria Square/Tarntanyangga; Bowden Urban Village; Adelaide Riverbank; National Gallery Australia; Mildura Waterfront; Melbourne Metro Tunnel Project; and competition-winning entries.